Digitalbiztech/DBT-Data-Seeding/.github/PLAN.md

 1) Unified Plan Tree (merged dependency + plan)
 - One recursive LWC (`externalOrgQueryNode`) renders the export plan: object nodes and edge nodes.
-- Edge nodes display `Field -> TargetObject`; the target object header directly under an edge is suppressed to avoid duplication.
+- Edge nodes display `Field -> Target`; the target object header directly under an edge is suppressed to avoid duplication.
 - Each node has a unique path-based id so expand/collapse and drag/drop always target the correct instance, even when the same object appears multiple times.
 - Per‑group numbering: each set of sibling edges is numbered `1..N` (stable across reordering within the same parent).